3 Strategies to Solve a Complex ERP Landscape

 Too Many ERPs, Too Little Time

 The consolidation of two business entities means a merge of different workflows and processes, especially in regard to ERP systems and financials.
-If one or both entities engage in manual-heavy close processes, the merged processes can become even more complex as the newly acquired or merged business approaches the month-end financial close.
+If one or both entities engage in manual-heavy close processes, the merged processes can become even more complex as the newly acquired or merged business approaches the month-end close.

 Not only does having multiple financials cause a fragmented ecosystem but finding a solution that works for all parties involved can be cumbersome.
 How do you tackle the issues that arise from multiple ERP systems from two different entities?
 Completing the financial close on time while extracting data from numerous ERPs to disjointed spreadsheets only contribute to the chaos of the close.
 Accounting teams may feel the pressure to commit even more hours to ensure all figures and accounts reconcile and match all while juggling documents, emails, and meetings.